 One of the most notable benefits of the fully enclosed car paint booths is that unlike the open-front ones, these booths significantly reduce the amount of dirt, dust and other particles that can affect the painting process, due to the intake filter that is installed inside the inlet areas of the booth.
 The purpose of this filter is to keep dirt and debris outside and to ensure a high air quality.

-3. Downdraft Booths
+1. Downdraft Paint Booths

-The downdraft car spray booths are amongst the most advanced ones and they come with different price tags – you can purchase them with their default features or you can opt for a modified downdraft booth.
+The downdraft booth are among the most advanced ones and they come with different price tags – you can purchase them with their default features or you can opt for a modified downdraft booth.
 Down Draft booths typically are enclosed booths that also have intake filters and they most often are used with an Air Make Up unit providing clean fresh air in a slightly positive pressure environment.
 This booth is known for providing the cleanest environments for painting vehicles.
 In terms of Good, Better, Best, this booth would be characterized as Best.
 Down Draft Booths with Air Make Up units tend to be more costly than other versions but they do provide a very good Return on Investment.
 They are commonly found in large or high production shops.

 The unique air flow characteristics of the downdraft booths have made them very sought-after these days, and they are commonly used both for large and for small vehicles.
 As a matter of fact, this type of spray booth is the most commonly used one for industrial applications (especially for trucks), due to the generous ceiling filter that allows more air to be exhausted through the pit system located in the floor of the booth.